-Fairgrounds Sales Tax 2007 - accounts for the collections of sales tax monies.
-Disbursements are for the purpose of maintenance and operations of the fairgrounds.
+Fair Maintenance Sales Tax - accounts for the collection of sales tax monies.
+Disbursements are for capital improvements and operational costs of the Comanche County Fairgrounds.

-County Use Tax Revolving Fund - accounts for use tax collections from the Oklahoma Tax Commission.
+Use Tax Sales Tax - accounts for use tax collections from the Oklahoma Tax Commission.
 Disbursements are for general maintenance of the Comanche County Courthouse.

-Capital Improvement Sales Tax 2007 - accounts for the collection of sales tax monies.
+General Government Sales Tax - accounts for the collection of sales tax monies.
 Disbursements are for the purpose of capital improvements.

-Jail Sales Tax - accounts for the collections of sales tax proceeds for the payment of bonds and operations of the county jail.
-After receipt of the sales tax, the sales tax proceeds are disbursed per lease agreement and operation maintenance contract to a local financial institution where indebtedness is held for the Comanche County Facilities Authority.
+Jail Sales Tax - accounts for the collections of sales tax proceeds for the payment of bond issues held by a local financial institution related to the building of the county jail.
+After receipt of the sales tax by Comanche County, the sales tax proceeds are transferred to a local financial institution where indebtedness is held for the Comanche County Facilities Authority for operations of the capital improvements and operational cost of the Comanche County Jail.

-Industrial Development Sales Tax - accounts for the collection of sales tax proceeds.
-Disbursements are made for necessary expenditures for the renovation and building additions for local industry.
+Economic Development Sales Tax - accounts for the collection of sales tax proceeds.
+Disbursements are made for necessary expenditures for the economic development efforts of the Comanche County Industrial Authority.

-County Bridge and Road Improvement Fund 105 - accounts for state receipts.
+County Bridge and Road Improvement - accounts for state receipts.
 Disbursements are for maintaining bridges and roads.

-Litter Environmental Reward - accounts for the monies collected and disbursed to citizens involved in the reporting of littering offenses.
+Reward Fund - accounts for the monies collected and disbursed to citizens involved in the reporting of littering offenses.

-Rural Fire Department Sales Tax - accounts for the collection of sales tax monies.
-Disbursements are for the purpose of maintenance and operations of the rural fire departments.
+Rural Fire Sales Tax - accounts for the collection of sales tax monies.
+Disbursements are to provide funding for rural fire protection in Comanche County.